yezyilomo/last-card-game/README.md

        ii. pile- a conteiner for the cards on pile

      **Methods in this object are
        i. shuffle Cards on a Pile- this will be used incase cards on deck have all been drawn up but the game isn't over

+5.ComputerPleyer Object
+     **Methods in this Object are
+       i. compareSpecial
+       ii. compareToPlay
+       iii. cardToPlay
+       iv. specialCardToPlay